 The Accident data file includes crash data.
 It contains the data elements CASENUM, PSU, PSUSTRAT, STRATUM, REGION, WEIGHT, and PJ, which are described in beginning of the Data Element Definitions and Codes section.
-CASENUM is the case identifier for each record.
 The Accident data file also contains the data elements on the following pages.